freesky5945/Seattle-Airbnb-Dataset-Udacity-Project-1/README.md

 https://medium.com/@zhiyonghuang/seattle-airbnb-data-analysis-dataset-2017-93c987ba123f

 Libraries used

-pandas as pd
-matplotlib.pyplot as plt
+pandas as pd / matplotlib.pyplot as plt /numpy as np
-numpy as np

 Project Target
 For this porject, I analyze the Airbnb Data of 2017 to "Write a Data Science Blog Post project" for Udacity Date Science Nanodegree Project 1.